 The company has operating lease for various premises which are renewable on a periodic basis and cancellable at its option.
 The lease terms of premises are between 3 to 9 years.
 The company has availed the exemption of low value of assets.
-The company has opted to apply for 'Full Retrospective' as its transition approach under Ind AS 116 with the date of lease commencement.
+The company has expected to apply for 'Pull Retrospective' as its transition approach under Ind AS 116 with the date of lease commissionement.
 Lease payments evaluated by the company are fixed payments in nature with company not exercising any termination or renewal options to terminate or extend the original lease term.
 Useful life of right of use asset for computation of amortization expense on right of use assets is assumed to be the term of the lease and method used is Straight-line method.

 The company has taken certain premises on lease wherein lease rent is of low value amounting to Rs.
-1.92 million for the year ended March 31, 2021 (March 31, 2020: Rs.
+1.92 million for the year ended March 31, 2021 (March 31, 2020; Rs.
 1.06 million).
-The company applies low value lease rent exemption for these leases.

-i) The carrying value of right of use and depreciation charged during the year
+The company applies low value lease rent exemption for these leases i) The carrying value of right of use and depreciation charged during the year ii) The movement in lease liabilities during the year in) Balances of lease liabilities